-Camsirubicin is a proprietary doxorubicin analog that is selective for topoisomerase-IIα.
-Doxorubicin is used to treat adult and pediatric solid and blood (hematologic) cancers including breast, gastric, ovarian and bladder cancer, soft tissue sarcomas, leukemias and lymphomas.
-A number of clinical studies have demonstrated the anti-cancer benefit of higher doses of doxorubicin administered for longer periods of time.
-The optimal clinical efficacy of doxorubicin, however, has been limited historically by the risk of patients developing irreversible, potentially life-threatening cardiotoxicity.
+Camsirubicin is a novel proprietary analog of the widely used cancer drug doxorubicin.
+Doxorubicin is used to treat adult and pediatric solid and hematologic (blood) cancers including breast, gastric, ovarian and bladder cancer, soft tissue sarcomas, leukemias and lymphomas.
+Numerous clinical studies have demonstrated the anticancer benefit of higher doses of doxorubicin.
+The optimal clinical efficacy of doxorubicin, however, is limited by the risk of patients developing irreversible, potentially life-threatening cardiotoxicity at higher doses.
 Camsirubicin has been engineered specifically to retain the anticancer activity of doxorubicin while minimizing the toxic effects on the heart.
-Monopar believes the results of these studies, along with the potential to combine a less or non-cardiotoxic analog of doxorubicin with other anticancer agents, emphasizes that there is a large market opportunity for Camsirubicin in a broad spectrum of cancer types.
+Preclinical and early clinical studies support the hypothesis that camsirubicin will be less cardiotoxic while retaining anti-cancer activity.
+Monopar believes the results of these studies, along with the potential to combine a less or non-cardiotoxic analog of doxorubicin with other anticancer agents, emphasizes a large market opportunity for camsirubicin in a broad spectrum of cancer types.

-The antitumor effects of Camsirubicin are mediated through the stabilization of the topoisomerase II complex after a DNA strand break and DNA intercalation leading to apoptosis (cell death) through a mechanism similar to doxorubicin and other anthracycline drugs.
-Inhibiting the topoisomerase IIα isoform is desired for the anti-cancer effect, while inhibiting the topoisomerase IIβ isoform has been demonstrated to mediate, at least in part, the cardiotoxicity associated with all anthracycline drugs currently used in the clinic.
-Camsirubicin is substantially more selective than doxorubicin for inhibiting topoisomerase IIα versus topoisomerase IIβ.
-This selectivity may at least partly explain the minimal cardiotoxicity that Camsirubicin has demonstrated in clinical studies to date.
+The antitumor effects of camsirubicin are mediated through mechanisms common to all anthracyclines including doxorubicin.
+These mechanisms include the stabilization of the topoisomerase II complex after a DNA strand break and DNA intercalation leading to apoptosis (cell death).
+Inhibiting the topoisomerase IIα isoform achieves the anticancer effect, while inhibiting the topoisomerase IIβ isoform, which is expressed in cardiomyocytes but not in cancer cells, mediates, at least in part, the cardiotoxicity associated with all anthracycline drugs currently used in the clinic.
+In contrast to doxorubicin, camsirubicin exhibits some selectivity for inhibiting the topoisomerase IIα isoform over the topoisomerase IIβ isoform.
+This selectivity may explain the minimal cardiotoxicity that camsirubicin has demonstrated in clinical studies to date.

 Learn more about the clinical studies that support the safety and efficacy of Camsirubicin.